 We begin with outbreaks of Hindu-Muslim violence in the period 1987-2000 as shocks to the salience of Muslim and Hindu religious identities.
-We use a combination of cross-sectional and panel regressions exploiting variation in shocks for households of the same ethnicity-religion pair, both across districts and within districts over time.
+We use a combination of cross-sectional and panel regressions exploiting variation in shocks to households of the same ethnicity-religion pair, either across districts or within districts over time.
+Since food prescriptions vary across groups, we can control for local supply and demand conditions by including good-district-time fixed effects in all our regressions.
 As our conceptual framework predicts, mounting inter-religious tensions-proxied by reports of conflict in the national media-are accompanied by increased adherence to religious taboos among Hindus and Muslims.
-For example, Hindus are more likely to abstain from eating beef and Muslims from pork.
-These findings hold conditional on prices, incomes, and location fixed effects, and do not appear to be driven by availability issues or social desirability bias in reporting.
+For example, Hindus are more likely to abstain from beef and Muslims from pork.
+These findings hold conditional on prices and income, and do not appear to be driven by availability issues or social desirability bias in reporting.

 More surprisingly, Muslims consume more beef at times of inter-religious conflict and Hindus more pork.
-The binary choice between religion and ethnicity in our conceptual framework generates just such an outcome.
-As households move from their ethnic to their religious identity, they abandon the protoypical consumption bundles of their ethnicity-where, because of substantial numbers of Muslims and Hindus, both beef and pork consumption are low-and move to more extreme religious identity bundles where other groups' taboos are ignored.
-We find further support for a binary identity choice when considering the full demand system with religious conflict shifting households towards the prototypical bundle of their religious group and away from that of their ethnic group.
-State splits along ethno-linguistic boundaries provide more direct evidence for the relevance of ethnicity as an identity choice.
-As these splits were preceded by demands for demands for ethnic autonomy, we consider these events as shocks to the salience of the ethnic identity.
+This outcome, however, follows directly from our conceptual framework where households face a choice between religion and ethnicity.
+As households move from their ethnic to their religious identity, they abandon the prototypical consumption bundles of their ethnicity-where, because of substantial numbers of Muslims and Hindus, both beef and pork consumption are low-and move to more extreme religious identity bundles where other groups' taboos are ignored.
+We find further support for our dueling-identity framework when considering the full demand system with religious conflict shifting households towards the prototypical bundle of their religious group and away from that of their ethnic group.
+Further, and more direct, evidence for the relevance of ethnicity as an identity choice comes from state splits along ethno-linguistic boundaries.
+As these splits were preceded by demands for ethnic autonomy, we consider these events as shocks to the salience of ethnicity.
 Two of the three splits during our period of study lie along the fault line that divides rice and wheat eaters in India.
 Consistent with a shift towards their ethnic identities, as ethnic autonomy approached, rice and wheat consumption patterns diverged either side of the future state border.
+And as predicted by our dueling-identity framework, religious taboo adherence decreased over the same period.

 Next, we borrow from the sociology literature (e.g. Parkin 1971; Weiss and Fershtman 1998) in proxying for group status with the returns to typical group occupations.
 As religious groups are over-represented in certain occupations, this generates two shift-share identification strategies where we exploit either cross-district variation in local occupational returns, or cross-time variation in national occupational returns.
 We find strong support for our theoretical prediction.
 Rising status of a religion is associated with increased adherence to that religion's norms and taboos.
 Turning to the full demand system, we find that rising relative status of one of your identities shifts your consumption towards the prototypical bundles of that identity.